Gaudí’s First House, The Joyful Casa Vicens In Barcelona

 a gorgeous window at Casa Vicens, with marigold tiles and elaborate wrought iron

 In November 2017, Casa Vicens opened for public tours.
-It’s one of seven properties built by Gaudí in or around Barcelona that were collectively designated a Unesco World Heritage site in 2005.
+It’s one of seven properties built by Gaudí in or around Barcelona that were collectively designated a UNESCO site.

 Gaudí used brick, stone, tile, and iron to build Casa Vicens.
 Traditional materials, but put together in a spectacular decorative way.